Last Update: November 18, 2024

 NordicTrack Commercial 1750 Treadmill

-Land more softly on the NordicTrack Commercial 1750 Treadmill, and get lost in one of iFIT’s worldwide destination run classes all from the comfort of your home.
+Land more softly on the NordicTrack Commercial 1750 Treadmill, and get lost in one of iFIT’s destination running classes from the comfort of your home.

 The NordicTrack Commercial 1750 Treadmill is a premium treadmill with all the accouterments for a great run.
-Whether you are a serious runner or a newbie to the sport, your legs will feel like they need a break eventually, and the cushioned deck of the 1750 can help with that.
+Whether you are a serious runner or a newbie to the sport, your legs will eventually feel like they need a break, and the 1750’s cushioned deck can help with that.
 We love it as a recovery run treadmill or a daily-use machine to keep you running farther and longer.

-The 1750 has a 14” HD touchscreen for partaking in iFIT’s subscription platform.
-The all-inclusive fitness library can help you train for your next marathon, build more muscle off the treadmill, and give you ideas for your next destination race. iFIT’s content is filmed all over the world, with 180+ trainers guiding you through classes and series.
-The platform has a 30-day free trial, and then you can choose to pay monthly or yearly for a discount.
-Don’t feel restricted to the 1750; even though the screen can pivot for off-treadmill viewing, you can take iFIT with you on your smart device for workouts anywhere.
+The 1750 has a rotating 16” HD touchscreen for watching iFIT’s subscription platform on and off the treadmill.
+The all-inclusive fitness library can help you train for your next marathon, build more muscle off the treadmill, and give you ideas for your next destination race. iFIT’s content is filmed worldwide, and one of the 100+ trainers guides you through classes and series.

 + PROS